-- Section 2: Upon completion of six months of continuous service, accrued hours for that time period will be credited and available to the employee.
-Beginning with the seventh month of employment, annual leave hours will accrue on a monthly basis. - Section 3: (a) Fifty-six (56) hour employees may accumulate and carry over annual leave up to a maximum of seven hundred twenty (720) hours. - (b) Permanently assigned thirty-eight (38) hour employees may accumulate and carry over annual leave up to a maximum of four hundred eighty (480) hours. - (c) Any annual leave which exceeds the allowed maximum will be forfeited the last day of the last full or partial pay period charged to the calendar year. - Section 4: Regular employees with one or more years of full-time service, upon separation shall be paid 100% of accrued annual leave up to the allowed maximum.
-In the event of an UNION Member's death 100% of accrued annual leave will be disbursed per the provisions of the previously bargained Joint Benefits Agreement. - Section 5: Applications for annual leave shall be approved in advance by the Shift Captain and Fire Chief or his designee.
+- Section 2: Upon completion of six (6) months of continuous service, accrued hours for that time period will be credited and available to the employee.
+Beginning with the seventh (7th) month of employment, annual leave hours will accrue on a monthly basis. - Section 3: (a) Fifty-six (56) hour employees may accumulate and carry over annual leave up to a maximum of seven hundred twenty (720) hours. - (b) Permanently assigned thirty-eight (38) hour employees may accumulate and carry over annual leave up to a maximum of four hundred eighty (480) hours. - (c) Any annual leave which exceeds the allowed maximum will be forfeited the last day of the last full or partial pay period charged to the calendar year. - Section 4: Regular employees with one (1) or more years of full-time service, upon separation shall be paid one hundred percent (100%) of accrued annual leave up to the allowed maximum.
+In the event of a UNION member's death, one hundred percent (100%) of accrued annual leave will be disbursed per the provisions of the previously bargained Joint Benefits Agreement. - Section 5: Applications for annual leave shall be approved in advance by the Shift Captain and Fire Chief or their designees.
 Vacation scheduling guidelines shall be part of the Fire Department Rules and Regulations.
-The CITY retains the right to determine whether or not such annual leave shall be approved. - Section 6: In exceptional circumstances, employees with one or more years of service may be advanced annual leave, subject to approval of the City Manager or designee. - Section 7: An employee who has taken advance annual leave beyond that accrued at the time of termination shall make restitution for such leave, either by deduction from any amount owed him/her by the CITY or by cash refund.
+The CITY retains the right to determine whether or not such annual leave shall be approved. - Section 6: In exceptional circumstances, employees with one (1) or more years of service may be advanced annual leave, subject to approval of the CITY Manager or designee. - Section 7: An employee who has taken advance annual leave beyond that accrued at the time of termination shall make restitution for such leave, either by deduction from any amount owed to them by the CITY or by cash refund.

-- Section 8: No annual leave will be paid unless the employee has completed six months of continuous service. - Section 9: Members of the bargaining unit will be used to fill vacancies caused by annual leave and/or any other leave that creates a vacancy; however, nothing in this section shall be construed to require the CITY to fill such vacancy. - Section 10: It is the employee's responsibility to assure that the employee's annual leave balances do not exceed the maximum allowable accumulated annual leave at the end of the designated calendar year.
+Section 8: No annual leave will be paid unless the employee has completed six (6) months of continuous service.

+Section 9: Members of the bargaining unit will be used to fill vacancies caused by annual leave and/or any other leave that creates a vacancy; however, nothing in this section shall be construed to require the CITY to fill such vacancy.

+Section 10: It is the employee's responsibility to assure that their annual leave balances do not exceed the maximum allowable accumulated annual leave at the end of the designated calendar year.
 The CITY will not be responsible for making up any time forfeited at the end of the year that is caused by an individual taking insufficient vacation time.